theshiftstudio/flutter_firebase_redux_sync/article.md

   [Rx* concepts / Dart Streams](https://pub.dartlang.org/packages/rxdart)

-## Getting started

-Cloud Firestore is a great persistence option that keeps your data in sync across mobile and web clients.

-Redux is a great solution to manage your application's state in a way that's easier to reason about.

-Things get a bit hairy when you try to integrate an external event driven service, like Firestore or Firebase Realtime Database, into the synchronous world of redux.

-You need to figure out:
-- how to maintain the connection between Redux and Firestore
-- where to START listening for data change events
-- where to STOP listening for those events

 ## Project setup

-We're going to use the default counter app that flutter creates when you make a new project.
+We're going to keep it simple and use the default counter app that gets created when you make a new project in Flutter.

-Make a new project using either Android Studio, Intellij Idea or the command line with `flutter create`.
+So make a new project using either Android Studio, Intellij Idea or the command line with `flutter create`.

 Right now, the app uses a `StatefulWidget` to save the counter.
 Let's